 Around the world by bike

-5 May - Hong Kong – Seoul, South Korea - By plane
+5 May - Hong Kong Ė Seoul, South Korea - By plane

-I packed my meager belongings and hailed a taxi to take me and my bike to the airport.
-I had a shock at the baggage fee, but there was nothing I could do but pay and get it over and done with.
-I arrived in Seoul three hours later (but the time difference made it four hours).
-I also found that I could not draw money, but could at least pay with my credit card!!
-What a pain in the ass!!
-I contacted the bank and could only hope that they sort it out by the following day.
+After packing my meagre belongings, a short taxi ride took me to the airport.
+Once again, the overweight baggage fee was shocking, but nothing one could do but pay and get it over and done with.
+The flight from Hong Kong arrived in Seoul three hours later (the time difference made it four hours) and found I couldnít draw money but could at least pay with a cardówhat a pain.
+Priority was, therefore, to contact my bank and one could only hope all would be sorted out by morning.

 6 May - Seoul

-What a fascinating city Seoul turned out to be!
-To me it was just a city very, very far away!
-The first thing I noticed was how very modern the city was!!
-It must be the most technologically advanced city I have ever been to.
-Even at the touristy places there were no more brochures, only barcode scanners.
+What a fascinating city Seoul was; as to me, it was only a dot on the map very, very far away.
+The first thing one noticed was how very modern it was.
+It must have been the most technologically advanced city Iíve ever visited.
+Even at touristy places, there were no more brochures, only barcode scanners.
 Even though scanners were starting to take off in other countries, nowhere was it as prevalent as in Seoul.
-That said, the old and ancient is not forgotten, old traditions are alive (albeit with a fake beard and mustache).
-One does not have to go far to stumble upon an old temple or palace, sometimes right amongst the new ones.
+That said, the old and ancient werenít forgotten, old traditions were alive (albeit with a fake beard and moustache), and one didnít have to go far to stumble upon an ancient temple or palace, sometimes right amongst the new ones.

 7 May - Seoul